Blackdown Hills: History

-The artist Robert Polhill Bevan worked in the Blackdown Hills from 1912–1925 as a guest of landowner and amateur artist Harold Harrison.
+The artist Robert Polhill Bevan worked in the Blackdown Hills from 1912 to 1925 as a guest of landowner and amateur artist Harold Harrison.
 Until the end of his life Bevan continued to paint in the Bolham valley and nearby Luppitt his angular style sitting well with the strong patterning of the landscape.
 Many of the images that he produced in the area are now in national museums.

 In the Second World War, airbases were built at Dunkeswell, Upottery and Culmhead.
 Dunkeswell Aerodrome (IATA: N/A, ICAO: EGTU) was built in the Second World War by the RAF, briefly used by the USAF, and then the Fleet Airwing 7 of the USN.
 It was the only American Navy air base commissioned on UK soil during the Second World War.

 According to local legend, the Holman Clavel Inn is the home of a hearth spirit called Chimbley Charlie.

 Government and politics

-The Blackdown Hills have, since 1991, been designated as an Area of Outstanding Natural Beauty (AONB).
-As they have the same landscape quality, AONBs may be compared to the national parks of England and Wales.
-AONBs are created under the same legislation as the national parks: the National Parks and Access to the Countryside Act 1949.
-However, National Parks, unlike AONBs, have their own authorities and have special legal powers to prevent unsympathetic development.
-By contrast, there are very limited statutory duties imposed on local authorities within an AONB.
-Further regulation and protection of AONBs was added by the Countryside and Rights of Way Act 2000.
+The Blackdown Hills have, since 1991, been designated as an Area of Outstanding Natural Beauty (AONB; since 2023 a National Landscape).
+As they have the same landscape quality, National Landscapes may be compared to the national parks of England and Wales.
+National Landscapes are created under the same legislation as the national parks: the National Parks and Access to the Countryside Act 1949.
+However, National Parks, unlike National Landscapes, have their own authorities and have special legal powers to prevent unsympathetic development.
+By contrast, there are very limited statutory duties imposed on local authorities within a National Landscape.
+Further regulation and protection of AONBs/National Landscapes was added by the Countryside and Rights of Way Act 2000.

-The total population of the Blackdown Hills AONB in 2001 was 13,300; of which 10,500 live in Devon and 2,800 within Somerset.
+The total population of the Blackdown Hills AONB in 2001 was 13,300; of which 10,500 lived in Devon and 2,800 within Somerset.
 Many of the villages have their own parish councils which have some responsibility for local issues.
-The Blackdown Hills AONB is managed by a partnership of public bodies, local organisations and voluntary groups with an active interest in the hills.
-Funding is provided by Devon and Somerset County Councils, East Devon, Mid Devon, South Somerset and Taunton Deane Councils and Natural England.
+The Blackdown Hills National Landscape is managed by a partnership of public bodies, local organisations and voluntary groups with an active interest in the hills.
+Funding is provided by Devon and Somerset County Councils, East Devon and Mid Devon councils and the Department for Environment, Food and Rural Affairs.

-The AONB straddles the borders of three parliamentary constituencies: Tiverton and Honiton, Taunton Deane and Yeovil.
+The National Landscape straddles the borders of three parliamentary constituencies: Honiton and Sidmouth, Taunton and Wellington and Yeovil.